Alberta, pinch yourself. This your backyard.

 GRIZZLY PAW BREWERY & KITCHEN

 This favorite and final stop on our list is all about the craft and toasting to the good life.
 With views of the iconic Three Sisters mountain formation (Hope, Charity and Faith), Grizzly Paw Brewing Company is a staple experience for locals and tourists alike.
 This place is the epitome of supporting local, with all of their trademark beers and sodas utilizing fresh ingredients and water sourced from the streams out of the Canmore Reservoir.
 Our recommendations?
 The Rutting Elk Red Ale, Beavertail Raspberry Ale and the Sleeping Buffalo Stout.

 **If you plan to visit any of the breweries on our list, always drink responsibly and never drink & drive.

 A TRIP of ENDLESS OPPORTUNITY:

-We have done this loop numerous times, enjoying both directions.
+We have done the Icefields Parkway through Jasper and Banff trip numerous times, enjoying both directions.
 We have cut half way through at Saskatchewan Crossing, and we have even done a 15 hour full loop day, gotten just several hours from home and hit a closed highway due to forest fire, leaving our only option to backtrack an additional 7 hours.
 (However that memorable adventure allowed us to witness millions of stars and a colorful meteor pass thru the Dark Sky Preserve, as well as a few very slow miles due to wild horses) The point is, this is the world at our fingertips, and it is meant to be explored, even if it requires you being socially distant.
 It is such fortune that this is our backyard, so take the time to enjoy it, safely and responsibly.